The Pristine HeII Emitter near GN-z11: Constraining the Mass Distribution of the First Stars: Methods: recap of the model

 \subsection{The Spectral Synthesis and {\tt CLOUDY} Models}

-We produce the synthetic spectra of our set of {\tt NEFERTITI} galaxies by using stellar population libraries (\citealt{Schaerer2002} for PopIII, \citealt{schaerer+03} and \citealt{zackrisson+11} for PopII), and then running photoionization models with {\tt CLOUDY} \citep[C23 release][]{chatzikos+23, ferland+98} to obtain the nebular emission.
-More specifically, we input both the stellar continuum and the chemical composition of the gas into the {\tt CLOUDY} code \citep[][]{chatzikos+23} to self-consistently trace the metal enrichment in the transition from PopIII to hybrid galaxies.
+We produce the synthetic spectra of our set of {\tt NEFERTITI} galaxies by constructing the stellar continuum and then running photoionization models with {\tt CLOUDY} \citep[C23 release][]{chatzikos+23, ferland+98} to obtain the nebular emission.
+For the stellar emission, we use individual stellar spectra and evolutionary tracks from \citealt{Schaerer2002} for PopIII stars, both to account for the incomplete IMF sampling and to freely vary the IMF shape and range, and IMF-integrated spectra from \citealt{schaerer+03} and \citealt{zackrisson+11} for PopII stars.
+We then input both the total stellar continuum and the chemical composition of the gas into the {\tt CLOUDY} code to self-consistently trace the metal enrichment in the transition from PopIII to hybrid galaxies.

-We use the same parameters for the gas nebula as in \citealt{rusta+25}, with neutral gas density $n_H=10^3 \rm cm^{-3}$ and ionization parameters $\rm logU = [0, -0.5, -1, -2]$.
+We adopt the same {\tt CLOUDY} modeling assumptions as in \citealt{rusta+25}, with gas density $n_H=10^3 \rm cm^{-3}$ and ionization parameters $\rm logU = [0, -0.5, -1, -2]$.
+We also run a high-density case with $n_H=10^6 \rm cm^{-3}$ and $\rm logU = -2$.
 Considering the different PopIII galaxy stages and parameters explored, we ultimately obtain a set of 5000 photoionization models for PopIII galaxies, and 820 for metal-poor PopII galaxies.